echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 * Will there be any impact to the DNS by adding so many new RRs?

-"* Are these Client Facing servers meant to be only deployed by CDN providers in which case is it creating a concentration issue and a market point of control.
-What makes them more trustable than other actors?"
+* What happens if Client Facing servers are controlled by malicious actors?

-* What happens if Client Facing servers are controled by malicious actors?
+* The Client Facing servers are acting as a new category of middleboxes.
+In this shift left movement, until the attack surface is minimal and complexities are removed, you have to rely on third parties for inspection.
+In these conditions, on which basis can they be more trusted than any other middleboxes?
+Is this creating a concentration problem?

-"* The Client Facing servers are acting as a new category of middleboxes so are they falling in the category of potential attackers too?
-On the contrary, can’t they be used to help creating a proper security and allowing auxiliary security solutions to protect the data path?"
+* What prevents a Client Facing server providing security solutions to protect the data path?

 # Conclusion